Oven roasted green beans are a vibrant, crisp side dish for any meal. Quick and low carb, these roasted veggies are also a delicious snack!

 - Pesto Potatoes

 How to Make Roasted Green Beans

 - Preheat oven to 425-degrees.

-- Trim green beans and trim if necessary.
+- Trim green beans if necessary.
 Pat green beans completely dry with paper towels.

 - Place green beans in a large bowl and toss with olive oil and garlic until evenly coated.

 - Place green beans on a baking sheet and spread out so the green beans aren't touching each other if possible.
 You can divide them between two baking sheets if needed.